JLATORRE89/owaspQuickCheck/readme.md

 # OWASP Top 10 Automation Tool

 This Python application automates security testing for web applications based on the OWASP Top 10 vulnerabilities.
 It provides a GUI interface to prompt for a target URL, performs automated checks, and optionally saves the results to an Excel file.
+Additionally, it includes a **Documentation Viewer** to access relevant HTML documentation files directly from the interface.

 ## Features